Scottish Place Names

 - Highfield Park - there are many places in Scotland called Highfield - in Aberdeenshire, Argyll & Bute, East Ayrshire, East Lothian, Highland, North Ayrshire, South Ayrshire and South Lanarkshire.
 However, the name is used even more frequently in England.

 - Lewis Lake (Lewis in the Outer Hebrides).
 Lewis is a Scottish family name, but it is also a common Welsh family name, and can be found as an element in place names in England and Ireland as well.
 The illustration shows Lewis Castle on the Isle of Lewis.
+"It is speculated that Lewis Lake was probably named for an early settler."
+(Destination Nova Scotia).

 - Lucasville - Lucas does not occur in place names in Scotland but is found in England.
 The Scottish Lucas family is nevertheless a sept of Clan Lamont.
 The name of this community near Middle Sackville is attributed to James Lucas (Locas), an early pioneer (Halifax County Genweb site), whose ancestry has not been reported.
+"Settled by Americans named James Lucas, Oliver and Dishna.
+It was first known as Lucas Settlement.
+A church was built in 1819, and since that date the place has been known as Lucasville."
+(Brown, 1922)

 - Old Holland Road - there is a place called Holland in the Orkney Islands as well as in three English counties.
 Holland is an Old English name meaning 'land of hill spurs', though it may also refer, of course, to the Dutch province of Holland.
 The Halifax neighbourhood takes its name from the road, which in turn was named after William and Thomas Holland, who held a land grant in the area in 1817 (information received in November 2008 from Jean Murray, a descendant).

-- Portobello (City of Edinburgh, Dumfries & Galloway and East Lothian) also commonly found in England and Wales.
+- Portobello (City of Edinburgh, Dumfries & Galloway and East Lothian) but also commonly found in England and Wales.
 It is possible that this outlying Greater Halifax neighbourhood may recall the place in Tyneside, northern England but a connection with Edinburgh cannot be ruled out.
-The name commemorates the capture of Puertobello, Panama by Admiral Vernon in 1739 (now acknowledged to have been an act of 'piracy' to prevent the Spanish colony from prospering).
+The name commemorates the capture of Portobello, Panama by Admiral Vernon in 1739 (now acknowledged to have been an act of 'piracy' to prevent the Spanish colony from prospering).
 The picture above shows Portobello, Edinburgh.

-- Russell Lake West - there is a Russell Mains in Fife but Russell is far more commonly encountered in place names throughout England and there is also a Russell Hill in Monmouthshire, Wales.
+- Russell Lake West - there is a Russell Mains in Fife but Russell is encountered far more commonly in place names throughout England and there is also a Russell Hill in Monmouthshire, Wales.
 Russell is nevertheless a fairly common Scottish surname, derived from 'rous' meaning red.
 The earliest reference in Scotland to this name is in 1164.
 The Scottish Russells have their own family tartan.

 - Shannon Park - Black (1996) states that Shannon is an old family name from Galloway and Kintyre, derived from the diminutive of the Irish 'sean', meaning 'old', or 'wise'.
 The family is a sept of Clan MacDonald, other variants of the name being Shannan and Shennan.
-Of course, Shannon is also the name of the most important river in Ireland, which may be the more likely origin of the name of this Dartmouth suburb.
+Of course, Shannon is also the name of the most important river in Ireland, which may be the more likely origin of the name of this Dartmouth neighbourhood.

 - Springfield Lake (Springfield in Argyll & Bute, Dumfries & Galloway, Fife, Highland and Perth & Kinross) also in England and Wales.